A list of the community's

 international references anchoring this statement, or simply think about your own experience.
 What influences more a society's ability to reinvent itself than culture?
 Who more than artists can lead us to feel and see things differently?
 What is development cooperation if not an intercultural dialogue?
 What would our daily life look like without the possibility to enjoy and find food for thoughts in a book, a play, a movie or music - or without the possibility to express ourselves in a creative, symoblic way?

 Naturally, culture matters for SDC.
 SDC has always taken culture into account in its work, and has a long tradition in supporting cultural expressions, especially in their artistic form.
-In the strategy 2013-2016 for Swiss international cooperation, culture and arts are for the first time explicitely mentioned as means of operationalisation.
 In practice, at least 1% of SDC operational budget for programs is used to support culture "in and of" SDC partner countries.

 Now beyond facts and statements: how do we at SDC integrate arts and culture in our activites in a way that makes sense and adds value towards our development objectives?